-Are you interested in an excellent opportunity to become actively involved in your city government?
-Volunteer to be a city advisory commission member!What is a City advisory commission and what is its role?
+Want become actively involved in your city government?
+Volunteer to be a member of a city advisory commission!What is a city advisory commission and what is its role?

 Citizen participation is an important ingredient for good government.
-The Richfield City Council has established numerous advisory commissions to encourage citizen participation in City matters, as well as to suggest new programs or policies and to serve as liaisons with the City Council.
+The Richfield City Council established numerous advisory commissions to encourage citizen participation in city matters, suggest new programs or policies, and to serve as liaisons with the City Council.
 The duties of commission members are to:

 - Review matters within the scope of the particular commission or as directed by the City Council.